ex3ndr/srp6a/README.md

 * ```'homekit'``` - HomeKit Accessory Protocol parameters: 3072 bit group from RFC 5054 and SHA-512 for hashing.

 ### Manual Configuration
-If presets does not work for you, you can specify group and hashing algorithm manually:
+If the presets does not work for you, you can specify group and hashing algorithm manually:
 ```js
 { group: GROUP, hash: HASH }
 ```